webplatform/docs/tutorials/styling_xml_with_css/index.md

 Add your own style rules that specify the font, spacing and other details in the same way as for HTML.
 Other values of <code>display</code> display the element like a list item, or like a component of a table.

-For the full list of display types, see [[The display property]] in the CSS Specification.
+For the full list of display types, see [[css/properties/display|the display property]].
 Using CSS alone, the structure of the display must be the same as the structure of the document.
 Other technologies can modify the structure of the display—for example, XBL can add content, and JavaScript can modify the DOM.

-For more information about XML in Mozilla, see the [[XML]] page in this wiki.

 === Action: An XML demonstration ===